African trypanosomiasis: Trypanosomal ulcer

 Systemic disease is sometimes presaged by a trypanosomal ulcer developing at the site of the infectious fly bite within 2 days of infection.
 The ulcer is most commonly observed in T. b. rhodesiense infection and rarely in T. b. gambiense infection, where ulcers are more common in persons from non-endemic areas.

-Hemolymphatic phase
+Hemolymphatic stage

 The incubation period is 1–3 weeks for T. b. rhodesiense, and longer (but less precisely characterised) in T. b. gambiense infection.
-The first/initial stage, known as the hemolymphatic phase, is characterized by non-specific, generalised symptoms like: fever (intermittent), headaches (severe), joint pains, itching, weakness, malaise, fatigue, weight loss, lymphadenopathy, and hepatosplenomegaly.
+The first/initial stage, known as the hemolymphatic stage, is characterized by non-specific, generalised symptoms like: fever (intermittent), headaches (severe), joint pains, itching, weakness, malaise, fatigue, weight loss, lymphadenopathy, and hepatosplenomegaly.

 Diagnosis may be delayed due to the vagueness of initial symptoms.
 The disease may also be mistaken for malaria (which may occur as a co-infection).

 Intermittent fever

 Fever is intermittent, with attacks lasting from a day to a week, separated by intervals of a few days to a month or longer.
 Episodes of fever become less frequent throughout the disease.